 Tsukasa originally did not wish to revive Gen. He saw him as a self-serving, greedy man.
 However, Tsukasa was desperate for a brilliant mind like Senku’s to help him.
 Gen understood and feared the power and charisma of Tsukasa and had no problems betraying him for the Kingdom of Science.

 He initially claims that it was a self-serving action and he would side with whoever is winning.
 Although, this claim is betrayed by his genuine actions throughout the show.

 Even though Gen was sent to spy on Senku and the kingdom of science, he undoubtedly respected Senku’s genius and his attempt at revival of humanity.
 Both Senku and Gen are equal in terms of intellect, though Gen’s expertise is human psyche and manipulation.

-He often speaks in Pig-latin in English dub of the show.
-He uses it to describe Senku’s crazy plans as “azy-cray” on multiple occassions.
-In the Japanese version he tends to flip halves of random words.
+He often speaks in Pig-Latin in the English dub of the show.
+He uses it to describe Senku’s crazy plans as “lazy-cray” on multiple occasions.
+In the Japanese version, he tends to flip halves of random words.
 For example “yabe” becomes “be-ya” and “hidoyi” becomes “doyi-hi”.

-Gen loves cola and has low tolerance for alcohol.
-His quirks add a lot to his already charming and intruiging personality, making Asagiri Gen one of the most popular Dr. Stone characters.
+Gen loves cola and has a low tolerance for alcohol.
+His quirks add a lot to his already charming and intriguing personality, making Asagiri Gen one of the most popular Dr. Stone characters.